splunk/attack_range/README.md

 * [Bhavin Patel](https://twitter.com/hackpsy)
 * Russ Nolen
 * Phil Royer

+## Contributing
+We welcome feedback and contributions from the community!
+Please see our [contribution guidelines](docs/CONTRIBUTING.md) for more information on how to get involved.

 ## To Do's
 * implement Atomic Red Team simulation engine execution